-- 1. Examinees must register for a programme module and to take an examination. - 2.
-For modules with a written (end-) exam the following rules apply: - a.
-Examinees who have registered for module are automatically registered for the first exam of that module. - b.
-A student who fails the first exam or does not attend it, will automatically be registered for the resit. - c.
-A student who fails the resit or does not attend it, has to register anew for the module to be admitted to the module and the exam(s)in the next academic year. - d.
-A student who wants to resit an exam that in a previous exam was graded with a "pass" mark, has to register at the Student Service Desk.
-For the period see section 3 of this article.

-Note: the first exam is the first exam that is scheduled in an academic year.
-If this is the third exam for a student for that module, no automatic registering will take place, but the student has to reregister him/herself.
+- 1. a.
+Examinees must register for a programme module and to take an examination. - b.
+Students may register for a maximum amount of 4 modules per block. - c.
+Only in specific cases a student with a well-reasoned request may obtain permission from the examinations committee to register for more than 4 modules per block, to be decided by the examinations committee. - 2.
+For modules with a written (end-) exam the following rules apply: Registration for modules and the registration period is regulated in the Faculty Examination Regulations. - a.
+A student who fails the resit or does not attend it, has to register anew for the module o be admitted to the module and the exam(s)in the next academic year. - b.
+A student who wants to resit an exam that in a previous exam was graded with a "pass" mark, has to register at the Student Service Desk, ultimately four working days before the exam. - Note: the first exam is the first exam that is scheduled in an academic year.
+If this is the third exam for a student for that module, no automatic registering will take place, but the student has to reregister him/herself. - 3.
+Examinees who are not registered for a module or for an examination may not take that module or examination.
+No mark will be awarded for such an examination.